 • Distributing good data where and when it’s needed.

 While these efforts have significantly moved the data quality dial in the right direction, there is still more that can be done as your data makes its way through the enterprise.
-Today’s forward-thinking enterprises are leveraging data observability to engage end-users to monitor and improve the data on which they rely.
+Today’s forward-thinking enterprises leverage data observability to engage end-users to monitor and improve the data on which they rely.

 What is Data Observability?

-By empowering admins and end-users with data observability tools enterprises improve their ability to attain the best, most meaningful, most trustworthy data possible.
+By empowering admins and end-users with data observability tools enterprises improve their ability to attain the best, most meaningful, and most trustworthy data possible.

 When embraced as a practice, data observability allows an enterprise to evaluate data throughout its lifetime for:

-• Lineage.
 This measure helps enterprises to authenticate data provenance by revealing upstream data sources, downstream targets, and a clearer picture of who interacts with the data in its development—and when.
 Insights on data lineage can help teams quickly identify the root of data anomalies and to resolve them.

 How Data Observability Prevents Small Data Issues Before They Grow

 One of the most profound advantages of data observability is its capacity to isolate and resolve issues early—at any point in the data lifecycle.
-This capability can help enterprises to avoid the “broken window” phenomenon—a concept borrowed from criminal law highlighting the importance of tackling minor problems (e.g., a broken window in a vacant building) before they invite follow-on behavior that ultimately leads to more severe misbehavior (e.g., widespread vandalism).
+This helps enterprises to avoid the “broken window” phenomenon—a concept borrowed from criminal law highlighting the importance of tackling minor problems (e.g., a broken window in a vacant building) before they invite follow-on behavior that ultimately leads to more severe misbehavior (e.g., widespread vandalism).

 Following its introduction among criminal law academics, technologists co-opted Broken Window Theory to illustrate the importance of early issue intervention—before they have their negative impacts expand.
 This wisdom’s application to enterprise data quality is clear. given the potential for the effects of bad or anomalous data to ripple outward.
 Over time, even minor inconsistencies can poison overall data quality, reduce data trust, and diminish end-user adoption of technologies.